-I am therefore very aware of the range and depth of discussions and representations which have taken place on this issue.
+We are very aware of the range and depth of discussions and representations which have taken place on this issue.

-I know too that this is a matter which colleagues feel very strongly about and which has had the potential to be deeply conflictual.
+We know too that this is a matter which colleagues feel very strongly about and which has had the potential to be deeply conflictual.

-I am encouraged, however, by our capacity both at the Board and in the wider conversations with Society Presidents to disagree and yet create a container for reflection and constructive debate.
+We are encouraged, however, by our capacity both at the Board and in the wider conversations with Society Presidents to disagree and yet create a container for reflection and constructive debate.

-I want to assure all colleagues
+We want to assure all colleagues

 1) that at this moment absolutely nothing has changed about the minimum standards acceptable under the IPA’s rules.